nil1143/saas_landing_stripe/README.md

 ### Description

 The nilAI is a modern way designed single-page website for your SaaS product or another advertisment.
 Beautiful reuseable components make it smooth to navigate.
-With fully working backend you are available to make a test payment in Stripe Payment Gateway- very well known payment gatway in the web industry.
+With fully working backend you are able to make a test payment in Stripe Payment Gateway- very well known payment gatway in the web industry.

 <br><br>